fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_category/cfda.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Spending By Funding Subagency [/api/v2/search/spending_by_category/cfda/]
+# Spending By CFDA [/api/v2/search/spending_by_category/cfda/]

 This endpoint supports the advanced search page and allow for complex filtering for specific subsets of spending data.

 ## POST

-This endpoint returns a list of the top results of Funding Subagencies sorted by the total amounts in descending order.
+This endpoint returns a list of the top results of CFDS codes sorted by the total amounts in descending order.

 + Request (application/json)
     + Attributes (object)